aoloe/scribus-plugin-tableofcontents/README.md

   - "unlink" used frame
   - "go to" frame
   - append to this frame
+- Or should the TOC configuration be done in the Styles manager?
+- Some TOC entries might be without page numbers.
 - it should be compatible with CTL.
 - The scripter API should be extend to create custom TOCs.